The Problem With John Coltrane~~Part 1: The Audience

 I don't agree with much of what he writes, but I wouldn't take the time to write a dissent of this length if I thought he was a lone wolf.
 Rather, I think there several issues here that come up again and again, both on- and off-line, that are thus worth chiming in on in depth.
 Here, then, is my unsolicited reaction.

 Where Savage and I agree is that not everyone can be John Coltrane.
-Where the disagreement lies, I think, is in exactly what conclusions can be drawn from his legacy.
+Where the disagreement lies, I think, is in the conclusions we each draw from this.
 In particular, when I read the following paragraph, I felt like I was reading it for the hundredth time:

 "An inherent characteristic of Coltrane’s flurrying technique is that it is distracting.
 That does not need to be a negative property, but unfortunately the legacy that Coltrane sowed through his masterful ability can indeed be distracting in the worst way.
 Players today have become blinded by technique, and more often than not this preoccupation comes at the expense of good music."

 There are many problems here.
 To start, I don't think it's wise to speak in absolutes about musical perception.
 Technique as an isolable concept in the mind of the listener cannot simply be taken for granted in this way, the seeming uniformity of experience among present day jazz audiences notwithstanding.
-But the most insidious part of this paragraph is the final sentence, where we encounter a very common but nonetheless most tenuous assumption, namely that the world is filled with teeming hordes of latent musical geniuses ruined by the scourge of technique, which is largely if not solely responsible for seducing them away from the vital, individualistic work they might have done in favor of the flashy, boring, derivative work that seems to dominate the landscape.
+This is, however, a relatively trivial point in comparison to what follows.
+The most insidious part of this paragraph is the final sentence, where we encounter a very common but nonetheless most tenuous assumption, namely that the world is filled with teeming hordes of latent musical geniuses ruined by the scourge of technique, which is largely if not solely responsible for seducing them away from the vital, individualistic work they might have done in favor of the flashy, boring, derivative work that seems to dominate the landscape.
 This is assuming far too much.
 These people have nothing to say, and they would not magically find something to say if they had less technique; if anything, their lack of artistry would be even more painful to listen to.
 If it seems that there are more soulless technicians than middling individualists, this is because even a middling individualism is a hard-won achievement.
 The tree of musicianship is very tall, and for many players, technique is simply the lowest hanging fruit.

-Such observers are in a sense themselves "blinded by technique" moreso even than the objects of their ire, and what they fail to see is that there is no John Coltrane trapped inside all those soulless technicians; there's just a soulless technician with nothing to say.
-To issue broad condemnations of technical sophistication citing these players as evidence is to let the technique terrorists win, so to speak.
-Technique is too useful to the rest of us to let a few jerk-off saxophone players ruin it for us for all time, and as long as we don't let them, they can't.
-So don't, and they won't.
+Such observers as Mr. Savage are in this sense themselves "blinded by technique" more so even than the objects of their ire: they fail to see that there is no latent creative potency trapped inside all those soulless technicians, nothing their technique is inhibiting them from saying with their music.
+In the overwhelming majority of cases, there is simply a soulless technician with nothing to say.
+To issue broad condemnations of technical sophistication on such grounds is to let the technique terrorists win, so to speak.
+As long as we don't let them, they can't; so don't, and they won't.
+It is that simple.

 ...only the most masterful musicians are tastefully capable of balancing endless technical development with musicality.
 Today, unfortunately, players, listeners and critics alike are much too concerned with technical ability than quality output, and it is because of the success and misunderstanding of Coltrane’s restlessness that this has occurred.